alexey-v-paramonov/sc_website/content/en/payment.md

 - add new ones at any time.

 For instance, if you add another service costing 60 USD per month, the daily deduction will be: 1 USD (first service) + 60 ÷ 30 = 2 (second service) = **3 USD per day**.

+You must keep your balance above zero to keep the services running.
+If your account balance falls below zero, the service may be interrupted.
+When your balance is close to zero, you will receive a notification email, usually **7 days before** the balance runs out.